smcclab/smc-course/01-policies.md

 This course requires making music on a laptop, and so you'll need to have a laptop and [install some software]({% link _resources/02-tools.md %}#software) on it.
-If you have any trouble with getting the software installed & working on your machine then there will be heaps of opportunities to fix any problems (especially early in the course).
+In general, any Apple or Windows laptop purchased in the last five years will be fine and many older laptops will also work very well.
+Laptops with Linux are also usually fine but can have some issues with audio[^2].
+If you have any trouble with getting the software installed & working on your machine then there will be many opportunities to fix problems (especially early in the course).
 However, it's your responsibility to make sure that the software works and that these issues are sorted out.

 Software/hardware issues happen in performances (ask Charles for stories).
 You are expected be organised enough so that your setup is working and reliable before any assessment task is due.

+[^2]: Linux audio is one of humankind's greatest intellectual challenges.
+As a Linux user in this course you have bravely signed up for your turn to face it.